Every LLM starts with amnesia

 - Rank on 4 dimensions: relevance, recency, stability, provenance

-- Compile context package
+- Compile context package (XML for Claude, JSON for others)

 - Full audit trace